-The Board is currently comprised of three directors, consisting of a non-executive Chairperson, one non-executive director and the Managing Director.
+The Board is currently comprised of four directors, consisting of a non-executive Chairperson, two non-executive directors and the Managing Director.
 Based on key factors applied from box 2.3 referred to above, independent directors comprise the majority of the Board.